Kent Rhodes 1957 - 2020 - Obituary

-Tuscaloosa, Alabama - Kent Russell Rhodes was born July 18, 1957, in Pittsburgh, PA, and died peacefully in his sleep July 6, 2020, at his home in Tuscaloosa, AL. He also owned property in Opelika.
-He was raised in the Pittsburgh area; Los Alamos, NM; and the suburbs of Los Angeles, CA, and Columbia, SC.
+TUSCALOOSA - Kent Russell Rhodes was born July 18, 1957, in Pittsburgh, Pa., and died peacefully in his sleep July 6, 2020, at his home in Tuscaloosa, Ala.
+He also owned property in Opelika.
+He was raised in the Pittsburgh area; Los Alamos, N.M.; and the suburbs of Los Angeles, Calif., and Columbia, S.C.

-Kent was preceded in death by his mother Frances Lavern Dickerson Rhodes and father Curtis A. Rhodes.
-He is survived by siblings Sandra Rhodes (Wake Forest, NC), Craig Rhodes (Silver Spring, MD), Scott Rhodes (Winston Salem, NC), their partners; a niece and a nephew; stepmother Suzanne Hughes Rhodes (Irmo, SC), and Clarice Jefferson of the home.
+Kent was preceded in death by his mother, Frances Lavern Dickerson Rhodes; and father, Curtis A. Rhodes.
+He is survived by siblings Sandra Rhodes of Wake Forest, N.C., Craig Rhodes of Silver Spring, Md., Scott Rhodes of Winston Salem, N.C., their partners; a niece and a nephew; stepmother, Suzanne Hughes Rhodes of Irmo, S.C.; and Clarice Jefferson of the home.

 Kent earned an associate degree in electrical engineering from Midlands Technical College and worked for Michelin for 20 years.

 Kent had his father's aptitude for electronic and mechanical devices, and his own eye for style and art.
-He preferred wearing long-sleeved dress shirts and shoes, like his deceased grandfather Freddie Rhodes of San Perlita, TX.
+He preferred wearing long-sleeved dress shirts and shoes, like his deceased grandfather, Freddie Rhodes of San Perlita, Texas.

 He enjoyed and excelled in art – painting, airbrush, prints, wire and metal sculptures, and was offered an art exhibit in Columbia when he finished high school.
 He shared his passion for art with Miriam Blake, his first love and art partner for two decades.